How to choose an ergonomic office chair?

 II.
 Back support

 Your spine health and comfort, your posture and the prevention of unnecessary pain in the neck are essential for a successful performance at work.
-A good office chair is designed and made so as to provide adequate support for your back at all times and in all positions (regardless of whether you lean forward, lean backwards or sit upright).
+A good chair is designed and made so as to provide adequate support for your back at all times and in all positions (regardless of whether you lean forward, lean backwards or sit upright).
 A chair is not an ergonomic one, if it does not make sure your back is constantly in a healthy and comfortable position.

 III.
 Improved blood circulation